amitchell05/100-days-of-code/log.md

 **Today's Progress**: I completed a draft of a To-Do app using Angular.
 I worry that I relied on reviewing my past projects from class to understand or replicate some aspects of the code in my own app.

 **Thoughts**: Building with Angular is gradually getting less scary, especially with creating and using components.
 Hopefully, I feel more comfortable with Angular when we start Unit 2 of CoderGirl this Monday.

+### Day 92: November 22, 2020

+**Today's Progress**: I had a busy Sunday filled with Zoom calls to family members and coding groups.
+I'm working on an app with a team of developers, CoderGirl classmates and other members in the tech field for a non-profit organization.

+**Thoughts**: Buliding applications and websites for non-profits is one of my top career goals.
+I'm grateful for the opportunity to participate in this project.
+If allowed, I'll share more about it and  how it goes.